pal03377/master-thesis/thesis.typ

     [28.99],
     [29],
   ),
-  caption: [Overview of feedback suggestions provided by ThemisML and feedback by tutors for different exercises.], ) <feedbackOverviewTable>
+  caption: [Overview of feedback suggestions provided by ThemisML and feedback by tutors for different exercises], ) <feedbackOverviewTable>

 === Findings <realWorldFindings>